FedCod: An Efficient Communication Protocol for Cross-Silo Federated Learning with Coding: Related Work

+Communication-efficient FL methods fall into two categories: \textit{algorithmic solutions} that trade convergence or accuracy for communication efficiency, and \textit{network optimizations} decoupled from FL algorithms.

-Most existing communication-efficient FL methods attempt to address the communication problem from an algorithmic perspective.
-To improve the communication efficiency, they rely on specific FL setups and cannot be applied to generic FL algorithms.
+\textit{Algorithmic solutions.} Most existing communication-efficient FL methods attempt to address the communication problem from an algorithmic perspective.
+To improve the communication efficiency, \textit{they rely on specific FL setups and cannot be applied to generic FL algorithms}.
 Some previous work increases the number of local training iterations between communication rounds and decreases the frequency of communication~\cite{mcmahan2017communication,stich2018local,luo2021cost}.
 While lower communication frequencies reduce the amount of data exchanged, they are more likely to introduce model drift~\cite{karimireddy2020scaffold}.
 Quantization and compression techniques in FL also reduce the amount of communication per round~\cite{rothchild2020fetchsgd,dorfman2023docofl}, but the loss of information due to lossy compression can affect convergence~\cite{liu2022hierarchical,sun2024convergence}.
 Considering that communication delays are usually caused by unstable connections between server and clients, some studies propose one-shot~\cite{zhang2022dense} or decentralized FL~\cite{tang2018d,marfoq2020throughput}, which modify the centralized architecture and aggregation algorithm.
-However, \textit{``From a generalization perspective, CFL is always better than DFL.''}~\cite{sun2023mode}
+However, modifications in the aggregation algorithms always affect the learning convergence~\cite{sun2023mode}.